isomerpages/ogp-nyjc/_alumni/Notable Alumni.md

 <td width="365">A/Professor and Director of the Centre for Intellectual Property (IP), Information &amp; Privacy Law.

-<br/>Microsoft Professional Fellow, Fordham University School of Law
+<br>Microsoft Professional Fellow, Fordham University School of Law

 </td>